Introducing DIAS Movie (10’52”, Japanese w/ English caption)

 History

-1980’s | “Global Environment Data Repository” was started by Prof. Mikio Takagi at the Institute of Industrial Science, The University of Tokyo.
-Its development was supported by numerous projects. |
+1980’s“Global Environment Data Repository” was started by Prof. Mikio Takagi at the Institute of Industrial Science, The University of Tokyo.
+Its development was supported by numerous projects.

-2006~2010 | The phase I project of Data Integration and Analysis System was launched as "Earth Observation and Ocean Exploration System".
+2006-2010The phase I project of Data Integration and Analysis System was launched as "Earth Observation and Ocean Exploration System".
 It is regarded as one of National Key Technologies.
-A prototype was developed in 2010. |

-2011~2015 | In the phase II project, the name of DIAS changed into “Data Integration & Analysis System Program (DIAS-P) ”. the further advancement and expansion of functionality were carried out to apply DIAS as a social and public infrastructure. |
+the further advancement and expansion of functionality were carried out to apply DIAS as a social and public infrastructure.

-2016~2020 | The phase III project has begun as “the Program to Promote the Development of Earth Environmental Information Platform”.
 This project focuses on developing and operating the long-term stable system as a social platform.
-This system aims to provide the service and operate the applications, which would help solve various social problems, including climate change adaptation and mitigation. |
+This system aims to provide the service and operate the applications, which would help solve various social problems, including climate change adaptation and mitigation.

 International contributions of DIAS